Great managers make companies.Bad managers break them.

 Yet so many companies ignore these distinctions and do one of two things:

-- Roll out a training program that covers the entirety of management.
+- Roll out a training program that covers the entirety of leadership.

 - Train people on a single skill chosen either “by popular demand” or through pure guesswork — most often it’s “Giving Feedback” — and hope it’s useful to everyone.

 As a result, none of the managers get what they truly need, and yet this low-ROI initiative gets repeated next quarter, year, etc…

 It doesn’t have to be this way.
 In the age where everything — from your Amazon recommendations to your Coke bottle — is personalized, Leadership Development should not be an exception.

 Second, exceptional Leadership Development is Ongoing.
 It’s not one-and-done.
 No single seminar, conference, or Udemy course is going turn a newbie manager into a pro.